Magnus Brostrup Landstad

-Magnus Brostrup Landstad (7 October 1802 – 8 October 1880) was a Norwegian parish priest and provost, hymn writer, and poet who published the first collection of authentic Norwegian traditional ballads in 1853.
+Magnus Brostrup Landstad (7 October 1802 – 8 October 1880) was a Norwegian Lutheran parish priest and provost, hymn writer, and poet who published the first collection of authentic Norwegian traditional ballads in 1853.

 Biography

 Landstad was born in the village of Måsøy in Finnmark, Norway.
 He was one of ten children born to the parish priest Hans Landstad (1771–1838) and Margrethe Elisabeth Schnitler (1768–1850).
-His father was a minister, who first worked in Øksnes in 1806, then relocated to Vinje in 1811 and to Seljord in 1819.
+His father was a minister, who first worked at Øksnes Church in 1806, then relocated to Vinje Church in 1811 and to Seljord Church in 1819.
 His grandfather was Peter Schnitler (1690–1751).
 He was a cousin of the priest and local historian Hans Peter Schnitler Krag (1794–1855).

 Landstad received a theology degree (cand.theol.) in 1827, and worked after that as the resident chaplain in Gausdal for six years.
-After that he worked in various parishes in Telemark and Østfold before he became the minister of Sandar in Vestfold in 1859.
+After that he worked in various parishes in Bratsberg and Smaalenenes counties before he became the minister at Sandar Church in Jarlsberg og Larvik county in 1859.